boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 : Specifies the maximum number of bits that a network can receive or send during one second over a network attachment for a traffic category.
-: If set to 0 (or a very low value), this indicates to the host that an alternate path (if any) should be preferred over this one.
+: If set to 0 (or a very low value), this indicates to the host that alternate paths (if any) should be preferred over this one.
 : This parameter is mandatory.

 Committed Burst Size (CBS) (bytes):